Kinto/kinto/docs/concepts.rst

 Authentication
 ==============

-Kinto reads the request headers in order to authenticate the incoming request and assign a :term:`user id`.
+*Kinto* reads the request headers in order to authenticate the incoming request and assign a :term:`user id`.
-It can rely on a third-party called "`Identity provider <https://en.wikipedia.org/wiki/Identity_provider>`_" like *Auth0*, *GitHub* or *Google*.
+It can rely on a third party called "`Identity provider <https://en.wikipedia.org/wiki/Identity_provider>`_" like *Auth0*, *GitHub* or *Google*.

 .. _concepts-permissions: